 Believe it or not, crushing up four aspirin in 4 gallons of water and spraying your vegetable and fruit plants every three weeks will allow for a better harvest.
 Aspirin contains Salicylic acid.
 This ingredient boosts the immune system of plants.

-If you are wandering how to keep those beautiful flowers you cut fresh in the vase longer, just crush an aspirin into some water and pour the mixture into you vase with your water and cut flowers.
+If you are wondering how to keep those beautiful flowers you cut fresh in the vase longer, just crush an aspirin into some water and pour the mixture into your vase with your water and cut flowers.